Monday 8th January - 06:00 PM GMT

 Carol Gilligan

-Carol Gilligan is a Professor of Humanities and Applied Psychology at New York University.
-She is a feminist icon, and the mind behind the revolutionary "ethics of care".
-She is best known for the classic In a Different Voice (1982).
+Carol Gilligan, NYU Professor of Humanities and Applied Psychology, is a feminist icon known for pioneering the "ethics of care" and her classic work In a Different Voice (1982).

 Robert Lawrence Kuhn